 ROSI performs specular and bidirectional reflectance measurements of spectrally neutral, non-fluorescent specular and diffuse samples at room temperature.
 It serves as the national reference instrument for specular and bidirectional reflectance measurements.
-The national reference instrument for directional-hemispherical reflectance measurements is the Spectral tri-function automated reference reflectometer (STARR).
+The national reference instrument for directional-hemispherical reflectance measurements is the Reference Integrating Sphere for Spectral Reflectance.

 ROSI uses a quasi-monochromatic system for illumination of the sample and broadband detection for the reflected radiation.
 Sample angles and positioning are controlled by a robotic-arm-based goniometer.
 Specular and bidirectional calibrations are collected in-plane, meaning the sample normal, illumination axis, and receiver axis are in the same plane.
 ROSI can also perform out-of-plane bidirectional reflectance measurements for research and special tests.

 Conditions for specular and bidirectional reflectance measurements using ROSI